OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Taxonomy

 A hierarchy of content items that are used as references for other content items.
 Also called managed vocabularies.
-And example is a list of colors which can then be attached to products.
+An example is a list of colors which can then be attached to products.
 Also often used for categories of articles for instance.
 See [Taxonomies](../reference/modules/Taxonomies)

 ### Admin menu